-- 30. This model offers a number of potential opportunities for the City of London Corporation: - A City of London based model responsive to City of London needs. - A dedicated focus on City residents and their needs with an identified health budget separate from the budget for Hackney - More integrated services for most City of London residents, reducing current complexities - Governance arrangements that give the City Of London Corporation equal representation with City and Hackney CCG - A more direct line between the ambitions of the Health and Wellbeing Board and how these are delivered locally - Separate pooled budgets would provide protection from City funds being lost in a larger pooled budget across the City and Hackney or being drawn into broader financial issues across North East London.
-Integrated contracting and procurement models should result in more efficient delivery and offer the opportunity of longer term cost savings - More aligned plans across the CCG and City of London Corporation to allow the two organisations to make the best us of their budgets and powers to secure improved outcomes and more joined up services. - 31.
-There are also some potential risks associated with this model: - The integrated budget would only cover residents registered with the Neaman Practice (part of City & Hackney CCG).
-The existing issue of linking up with Tower Hamlets services and other providers would remain but discussions could take place about extending the scheme across other CCGs once any arrangements had been set up. - The issue of City workers would need to be addressed.
-The City of London Corporation has public health responsibilities for this group but City & Hackney CCG does not have responsibility for this group. - The potential loss of direct control over some of our social care and public health budgets although the scheme of delegation for the integrated commissioning board would address this.
+- 29. This model offers a number of potential opportunities for the City of London Corporation.
+It would provide: - a City of London-based model responsive to City of London needs - a dedicated focus on City residents and their needs with an identified health budget separate from the budget for Hackney - more integrated services for most City of London residents, reducing current complexities - governance arrangements that give the City of London Corporation equal representation with City and Hackney CCG - a more direct line between the ambitions of the Health and Wellbeing Board and how these are delivered locally - separate pooled budgets that would provide protection from City funds being lost in a larger pooled budget across the City and Hackney or being drawn into broader financial issues across North East London.
+Integrated contracting and procurement models should result in more efficient delivery and offer the opportunity of longer-term cost savings - more aligned plans across the CCG and City of London Corporation to allow the two organisations to make the best use of their budgets and powers to secure improved outcomes and more joined up services. - 30.
+There are also some potential risks associated with this model: - The integrated budget would only cover residents registered with The Neaman Practice (part of City and Hackney CCG).
+The existing issue of linking up with Tower Hamlets services and other providers would remain.

-- The CCG funding within the pooled budget would be higher than that from the City of London Corporation. - Ensuring appropriate disaggregation of funding and savings made from the CCG for City residents - the CCG is keen to ensure there is a clear City budget but recognises it will be difficult to get this right on day one given the need to disaggregate existing contracts.
-Therefore agreement would be required that the pooled budget could be reviewed in the light of experience - The impact of managing and resourcing additional governance structures.
+- However, discussions could take place about extending the scheme across other CCGs once any arrangements had been set up. - The issue of City workers would need to be addressed.
+The City of London Corporation has public health responsibilities for this group but City and Hackney CCG does not. - There would be a potential loss of direct control over some of our social care and public health budgets, although the scheme of delegation for the Integrated Commissioning Board would address this possibility. - The CCG funding within the pooled budget would be higher than that from the City of London Corporation. - Appropriate disaggregation of funding and savings made from the CCG for City residents would be necessary.
+The CCG is keen to ensure a clear City budget but recognises it will be difficult to get this right on day one given the need to disaggregate existing contracts.
+Therefore, agreement would be required that the pooled budget could be reviewed in the light of experience. - The impact of managing and resourcing additional governance structures would need to be addressed.